jacobrosenthal/rust-training-aimldevfest-2019/src/data_types.md

 fn main() {

-    // manully contstruct an instance of our struct and name it arguments let arguments = Arguments {
+    // manully contstruct an instance of our struct let arguments = Arguments {
         // well keep using our hardcoded names for now until we learn how to get arguments from the command line
         input_path: String::from("valve.png"),